 - Medications and other reasons

 For some sufferers, even wearing a shirt is extremely painful because sensations of burning, itching, and/or numbness are often debilitating.
 Shingles usually appears in a band, strip, or small area on one side of the face or body.
-Symptoms occur in stages, while pain ranges from mild to extreme.
+Symptoms for shingles occur in stages, while pain ranges from mild to extreme.
 Early symptoms may include: headache, flu-like symptoms, sensitivity to light, malaise, and sharp shooting pain.
 Rash then inflames into clusters of blisters.
 After blisters fill with fluid and crust over, they are no longer considered contagious.

 Shingles typically affects one million people every year, and usually does not return.
 Although in approximately 20% of cases, it can progress to a phase in which the skin lesions have healed, but the pain persists for many years, unless treated appropriately and aggressively by a pain management physician.
 This is known as post-herpetic neuralgia.
 In our practice, we usually perform nerve blocks within the region of the body where the patient is having pain, and this usually provides a long-term very effective solution for the pain.